Anthropology: migration, governance, kinship, information technology, East and Southeast Asia

 David W. Haines received his M.A. in Southeast Asian Studies and Ph.D. in Anthropology from American University.
 Prior to coming to George Mason University in 1997, he had worked for the federal government's refugee resettlement program and served as a senior manager at the Virginia Workers' Compensation Commission.

-Dr. Haines is a two-time Fulbright scholar (most recently in Korea), the former chair of the American Anthropological Association's Committee on Refugees and Immigrants, a three-term chair of the faculty of George Mason's College of Arts and Sciences, a past president of the Society for Urban, National, and Transnational/Global Anthropology and the current Co-President Elect of the Association for the Anthropology of Policy.
+Dr. Haines is a two-time Fulbright scholar, a former chair of the American Anthropological Association's Committee on Refugees and Immigrants, a three-term chair of the faculty of George Mason's College of Arts and Sciences, a past president of the Society for Urban, National, and Transnational/Global Anthropology, and the past co-president of the Association for the Anthropology of Policy.

 David Haines, Jayne Howell, and Fethi Keles, eds.
 Maintaining Refuge: Anthropological Reflections in Uncertain Times.
 American Anthropological Association, Committee on Refugees and Immigrants.
 2017.